Loft Conversion Design

 2. Dormer Loft Conversions:

-They are the most popular choice since this is the simplest way to add light.
+They are the most popular choice since dormer roof design ideas are the simplest way to add light.
 And an increased amount of roof space with the largest headroom.
-The roof design on the sides or rear of the house is modified to add a wide, flat-roofed dormer.
+The dormer roof design on the sides or rear of the house is modified to add a wide, flat-roofed dormer.

 3. Hip-To-Gable Loft Conversions: